-Press release: Urban practitioners can connect climate emergency declarations with community action to secure London’s future.
+Urban practitioners can build on climate emergency declarations with community action to secure London’s future

-Future of London’s Achieving Net Zero report celebrates London’s sustainability milestones but examines what more the built environment sector, as a contributor of 40% of the UK’s carbon footprint, needs to do to support built environment sector change and encourage community participation in achieving net zero in the wake of Brexit and Covid-19.
+Future of London’s Achieving Net Zero report celebrates the city’s sustainability milestones whilst examining what more the built environment sector needs to do.
+Contributing 40% of the UK’s overall carbon footprint, London must support the built environment sector to change, and encourage community participation in net zero goals in the wake of Brexit and Covid-19.

 “London has shown itself to be highly ambitious in its vision to achieve net zero, and this is something we should all be proud of.
 However, as we emerge from Covid-19, urban practitioners must urgently drive forward action that will lead to significant GHG emissions reductions.
 There are many lessons we can draw from over the last year, one of the most important being the role that behavioural change will play in advancing the net zero agenda in the built environment.
 Given the sector’s significant contribution to emissions, we cannot afford for action to be driven by a few – it must be standard practice”.
 Esme Stallard, Climate Change and Cities Consultant, Arup

 “This report highlights the need for sector change.
 We know how important it is to create places that make a lasting positive contribution to our communities and our planet which is why we have committed to our net zero carbon and social value strategies.”
 Nils Rage, Landsec Sustainable Design and Innovation Manager

 “We are delighted to support Future of London’s Achieving Net Zero campaign.
 There is much still do to do in the property world to help London achieve its sustainable goals and campaigns such as this are key steps in the right direction to create change.”
 Oliver Maury, Head of London Sector, Montagu Evans